inBeat/inbeat-website/content/top-influencers/tiktok/barbers/italy/_index.md

 ---
-title: Top 10 Barbers TikTok Influencers In Italy In 2022
+title: Top 10 Barbers TikTok Influencers In Italy In 2023
 description: >-
-  Find top barbers TikTok influencers in Italy in 2022.
-Most popular hashtags: #barber #perte #barbershop #hair.
+  Find top barbers TikTok influencers in Italy in 2023.
+Most popular hashtags: #barber #barbershop #hair #perte.
 platform: TikTok
-hits: 17
+hits: 16
-text_top: Discover the top-rated TikTok influencers on inBeat.
+text_top: Discover the best TikTok accounts on inBeat.
-text_bottom: Our platform has 17 TikTok influencers like this in Italy for you to work with.
+text_bottom: Our database has 16 TikTok influencers like this in Italy for you to collaborate.
 profiles:
   - username: "tiger_fade"
     fullname: >-